Puerto Rico

 Note also how many trees have wide buttressed roots.
 They require them because the soil is so saturated.
 Don't expect to see the usual, forest-type creatures in this or any other rain forest.
 They would need to float to survive here.

 It's a mile-long walk from the center along Hwy.
-191 back to the parking lot at Big Tree.
+191 back to the parking lot at the Big Tree Trail trailhead.

 Return to El Yunque Homepage